 What is DTC?

-Direct to consumer (DTC) is a new way for manufacturers or CPG brands to do business.
+First, what is direct to consumer (DTC) is a new way for manufacturers or CPG brands to do business.
 It’s a sales channel strategy that diverts away from the hassle of traditional distribution.
 Manufacturers no longer produce their goods and pass them to a distribution network.
 Instead, they take their wares direct to consumers.

 Image Source: Core DNA